The PSNS Library

 - Journal of the Perthshire Society of Natural Science (v.14 (1981) to v.16 (1991)) www.biodiversitylibrary.org/bibliography/151392#/summary

-A full set of paper bound volumes of the journal is available for reference in the Local & Family History Section of the AK Bell Library, York Place, Perth PH2 8EP.
+A full set of printed bound volumes of the journal is also available for reference in the Local & Family History Section of the AK Bell Library, York Place, Perth PH2 8EP.